redhat-nfvpe/onap-lab-experimental/doc/openstack.md

 The bulk of the work in this step will be handled by `openstack overcloud image build`, which can take a while to complete, ~ 5 minutes.

+> It's also possible to download ready-made images from the RDO project.
+From our experience the repository is rather slow and does not offer an advantage over building them locally.

+After it's done we can see that the images have been uploaded into TripleO:

+	hypervisor/tripleo/openstack image list

-After it's done we will find some more files under our `workspace/` directory:
+We will also find some more files under our `workspace/` directory:

 * `workspace/keys/stack@openstack-controller` and `workspace/keys/stack@openstack-controller.pub`
   are they keypair for the virtual machine